andypern/iggy/workshop/iggy101/pynotebook/basics_py.md

 ## Setup connection parameters

 You don't need to change anything here, but take notice of what we're doing.
-Baiscally, we're taking the access_key and secret-key , and creating a session object which we will later use to establish a connection.
+Basically, we're taking the access_key and secret-key , and creating a session object which we will later use to establish a connection.

 ```python